zgoda/brewlog/conf/README.md

 ## brewlog.service

 systemd service unit file.
-This goes to `/etc/systemd/system` on Debian 9 and newer Ubuntus.
+This goes to `/etc/systemd/system` on Debian and Ubuntu.